Edgenesis/shifu.dev/docs/references/api/edgedevice.md

 - **protocolSettings** (ProtocolSettings)
   - **MQTTSetting** (MQTTSetting)
     - **MQTTTopic** (string)

       subscription of MQTT topic, e.g. `/test/test`.

   - **OPCUASetting** (OPCUASetting)
     - **OPCUAEndpoint** (string)

       server address of OPC UA, e.g. `opc.tcp://192.168.0.1:4840/test/server`.

     - **SecurityMode** (string)

       message encryption mode of OPC UA, which has to be `None` (for now).

     - **Username** (string)

       connection authentication username of OPC UA, e.g. `operator`.

     - **Password** (string)

       connection authentication password of OPC UA, e.g. `password`.

     - **ConnectionTimeoutInMilliseconds** (int64)

       requested connection milliseconds for OPC UA, e.g. `1000`.

   - **SocketSetting** (SocketSetting)
     - **encoding** (string)

       encoding of the socket connection, optionally `utf-8` or `hex`, the default value is `utf-8`.

     - **NetworkType** (string)

       protocol of the socket link, which has to be `tcp` (for now).

     - **bufferLength** (int)

       buffer size of the socket when transferring data, the default value is 1024.

   - **PLC4XSetting** (PLC4XSetting)
     - **protocol** ([Plc4xProtocol](#plc4xprotocolenum))

-      protocol of `plc4x` connect to device.
+      protocol used by plc4x to connect to the device.

 #### Plc4xProtocol(enum)
 	Plc4xProtocolS7           = "s7"